Adrita-Khan/AMCS517_Resources/README.md

 # AMCS517 & AMCS517L: Research Methodology in Mathematics Education (Theory and Lab Courses)

+## *Disclaimer: This repository is dedicated to my own practice and reading for these courses.*

 This repository contains course materials for **Research Methodology in Mathematics Education** and its associated **Lab on Mathematical Research Tools**.
 These courses aim to equip students with the necessary skills and knowledge to conduct rigorous research in mathematics education.

 ---